front/nf-dropdownmenu/README.md

  * `nf-red` - a red based theme.
  * `nf-blue` - a blue based theme.

-Styles can also be edited using the Sass file.
+These can be changed editing the Sass file.

 ## Demo